 Step Three: Assess Your Finances

 Next, you’ll want to assess your finances.
-You’ll want to have answers to some basic questions, like:
+You’ll want to and have answers to these basic questions:

 - How much can I put toward a down payment?